avasdao/nxy/docs/src/creators/spaces.md

 # Spaces

-Every creator in the Nexaverse has one or more _Spaces_ reserved to host their wildest dreams.
+Every creator in Nxy has one or more _Spaces_ reserved to host their wildest dreams.